 PicMonkey's online photo editor API allows you to add best-of-breed photo editing tools to your website without lifting a finger.
 (You can type a few lines of code with your toes, right?)
 Your users will be able to unleash their inner genius, have a feeding frenzy on crazy-awesome effects, and save their final edited photo back to your servers, all while singing your praises for providing them with the photo goodness.
-Let us know if you have trouble at firstname.lastname@example.org
+You can access an API key here: https://www.picmonkey.com/api

 All of the examples here will use 00112233445566778899aabbccddeeff as the API key.
 For example: https://www.picmonkey.com/service?_apikey=00112233445566778899aabbccddeeff

 In most use cases, you’ll want to have PicMonkey automatically load an image.
 The key to making this happen is the _import parameter.
 You can either specify a URL or a POST form field containing the image you wish to open.

 Loading from a POST

 <form method="post" action="https://www.picmonkey.com/service/" enctype='multipart/form-data'> <input type="hidden" name="_import" value="image_file"/> <input type="file" name="image_file" size="30"> <input type="submit" value="Upload this image"/> <input type="hidden" name="_apikey" value="00112233445566778899aabbccddeeff"/> </form>

 PicMonkey provides two main ways to get the edited image back to your servers.
 We can send it directly via a POST, or we can send a temporary URL (via GET or POST) that you can use to fetch the image.
 The POST method is generally the most efficient.
 The default is the ‘direct POST’ method.